bouvet-apps/securitytxt/README.md

 # Security.txt for Enonic XP
 Easy to set up and use security.txt for Enonic XP.
+You should consult [securitytxt.org](https://securitytxt.org/) for details on Security.txt and how to best use it on your site.

 ## How to use
 The application is available through [Enonic Market](https://market.enonic.com/vendors/bouvet/securitytxt).